EsteemedIO/styleguide.esteemed.io/writing-email-newsletters.md

 #### Footer

-All campaigns follow [CAN-SPAM rules](https://mailchimp.com/help/terms-of-use-and-anti-spam-requirements/).
+All campaigns follow CAN-SPAM rules.
 Include an unsubscribe link, mailing address, and permission reminder in the footer of each newsletter.

 ### Consider your perspective

-When sending an email newsletter from Mailchimp, use the 3rd person “we.”
+When sending an email newsletter from Esteemed, use the 3rd person “we.”
 When sending a newsletter as an individual, use the 1st person.

 ### Use a hierarchy

 Most readers will be scanning your emails or viewing them on a small screen.
 Put the most important information first.

 ### Include a call to action

 Make the reader's next step obvious, and close each campaign with a call to action.
 Link to a blog post, event registration, purchase page, or signup page.
 You can add a button or include a text link in the closing paragraph.

 ### Avoid unnecessary links

 More than 50 percent of emails are read on a mobile device.
 Limit links to the most important resources to focus your call to action and prevent errant taps on smaller screens.

 ### Use alt text

 Some email clients disable images by default.
 Include an alt tag to describe the information in the image for people who aren’t able to see it.

 ### Segment your audience

 It’s exciting to send to millions of users at once, but it’s doubtful that every subscriber is interested in every topic.
 Segment your list to find a particular audience that’s likely to react.

 Once you've selected an audience, adjust the language to fit their needs.
 For example, users who developed custom integrations are more likely to understand and appreciate direct, technical terms.

 ### Test your campaigns

 Use the preview mode to begin, and run an Inbox Inspection to see your newsletter in different email clients.
 Read your campaign out loud to yourself, then send a test to a coworker for a second look.